Vegetable Cream Cheese Roll Ups (Extra Protein!)

 This post is in partnership with Flatout.
 Thanks for supporting Rachel Cooks by reading about brands I love and use in my home!

 Anyone else getting tired of making school lunches?
 I need to mix it up a little but I of course want something that involves as little effort as possible.
-Making school lunch is not my favorite thing, at all.
+Making school lunches is not my favorite thing, at all.

-Cream cheese roll ups are one of my favorite snacks or appetizers to make and they also work fantastic for lunchboxes.
+Cream cheese roll ups are one of my favorite snacks or appetizers to make and they also are fantastic for lunchboxes.
 I typically make them with tortillas like I did with my southwestern cream cheese tortilla roll ups and my pizza tortilla pinwheels, but this time I reached for Flatout.
 I bumped up the protein in this recipe by using Flatout ProteinUP™ Carb Down® Flatbread.
 It’s super soft and pliable but still strong.
 Plus, it has 12 grams of protein (in the wrap alone!) and only 130 calories.
 It’s the perfect vessel for any healthy sandwich or wrap, or these fun cream cheese roll ups.
 And it will keep those kiddos extra full!

 Customize These Cream Cheese Roll Ups!